 6 Ways to Incorporate Data Storytelling Into Marketing Reports

 Use images or videos to help explain your data points.
-Going behind charts and graphs, images - even simple gifs - or videos that provide the thoughts behind that data can help your agency effectively communicate the meaning behind the data.
+Going behind charts and graphs, images - even simple GIFs - or videos that provide the thoughts behind that data can help your agency effectively communicate the meaning behind the data.

-Data Storytelling with AgencyAnalytics
+Data Storytelling With AgencyAnalytics

-To do this in AgencyAnalytics, you simply open the widget settings and you'll see options to add annotations and goals in all date-based line and column charts:
+To do this in AgencyAnalytics, you simply open the widget settings, and you'll see options to add annotations and goals in all date-based line and column charts:

 Summary: Data Storytelling

-In the context of marketing, data storytelling is one of the best ways to deliver an intuitive understanding of your campaign results—not only does it communicate the value of your services in a thought-provoking way, but also creates a level of transparency and accountability between your clients.
+In the context of marketing, data storytelling is one of the best ways to deliver an intuitive understanding of your campaign results—not only does it communicate the value of your services in a thought-provoking way, but it also creates a level of transparency and accountability between your clients.